 Figure 12.
-GFA Summary Table (Source: Tony Owen Partners)
+GFA Summary Table Source: Tony Owen Partners

 The benchmark scheme demonstrates that ADG compliance can be readily achieved, subject to detailed design development.
-The findings of the concept design testing are that the combination of floor space ratio of 1.75:1 and a maximum building height of 19m are suitable for the site given:
+The findings of the concept design testing are that the combination of floor space ratio of 1.5:1 and a maximum building height of 20.5 metres are suitable for the site given: